Pole and polar

-The polar line q to a point Q with respect to a circle of radius r centered on the point O. The point P is the inversion point of Q; the polar is the line through P that is perpendicular to the line containing O, P and Q.
+The polar line q to a pole Q with respect to a circle centered on the point O. The point P is the inversion point of Q; the polar is the line through P that is perpendicular to the line containing O, P and Q.

 In geometry, a pole and polar are respectively a point and a line that have a unique reciprocal relationship with respect to a given conic section.

-Polar reciprocation in a given circle is the transformation of each point in the plane into its polar line and each line in the plane into its pole.
+Polar reciprocation in a given conic section is the transformation of each point in the plane into its polar line and each line in the plane into its pole.
+In projective geometry, this affords a one-to-one correspondence between points and lines in the projective plane.
+This correspondence respects incidence, in the sense that a point $P$ lies on a line $l$ if and only if the pole of $l$ lies on the polar of $P$.

 Properties

 Pole and polar have several useful properties: